-The ratification of the appointment of the independent registered public accounting firm requires Accounting Firm (page a majority of the votes cast.
+The ratification of the appointment of the independent registered public accounting firm requires a majority of the votes cast.
 Thus, the selection will be ratified if the votes cast "FOR" exceed the votes cast "AGAINST."

-Proposal 3 - Advisory Vote to Approve Named Executive Officer Compensation ("Sav-on-Pav") (page 61)
+Proposal 3 -Advisory Vote to Approve

+Named Executive Officer Compensation ("Say-on-Pay") (page 61)